Masterminds/glide/README.md

 will still find `main.go` and subpackages.
 Make sure, though, that you set the name of your package in `glide.yaml`.

+*Take a look at [the Glide source code](http://github.com/Masterminds/glide) to see this philosophy in action.*

 ## Usage

 ```
-$ glide init      # Start a new project
+$ glide init      # Start a new workspaces
-$ glide in        # Switch into the new project
+$ glide in        # Switch into the workspace
 $ open glide.yaml # and edit away!
 $ glide install   # Install packages and dependencies
 # work, work, work